luvit/luv/docs.md

 All file descriptors `fd` are integers.

-All functions take an optional `callback`.
-If the callback is omitted, the request is completed synchronously with values returned to the original caller.
-If a callback is provided, the request `uv_fs_t` is returned to the original caller and is asynchronously completed with results passed to the callback.
+If a `callback` is passed to functions that accept one, the request `uv_fs_t` is returned to the original caller and is asynchronously completed with results passed to the callback.
+If omitted, the request is completed synchronously with values returned to the original caller.

-All `mode`s are integers indicating access permissions.
-To use an octal representation, pass an explicit `tonumber` call such as `tonumber("0666", 8)`.
+All `mode`s are integers indicating access permissions in decimal format.
+To use an octal format, use a `tonumber`.
+For example: `tonumber("0666", 8)`.

 ### `uv.fs_close(fd, [callback])`